-The Six Sigma approach measures the number of defects in a process of an organization and helps to eliminate those defects by reducing variations in the process.
+The Lean Six Sigma approach measures the number of defects in a process of an organization and helps to eliminate those defects by reducing variations in the process.
 The main goal of this approach is ‘continuous improvement’ in the process.
-To achieve this goal Six Sigma follows a well-designed model known as the DMAIC methodology.
+To achieve this goal Six Sigma methodology follows a well-designed model known as the DMAIC methodology.

-The DMAIC Methodology in Lean and Six Sigma is a well-defined quality management approach that aims at improving the effectiveness and efficiency of an existing process or product by continuous quality improvement and defect reduction.
+The DMAIC Methodology in Lean and Six Sigma is a well-defined quality management approach that aims at improving the effectiveness and efficiency of an existing process or product through continuous quality improvement and defect reduction.
 It is used when an existing product or process requires improvement to meet customer requirements.

 DMAIC Methodology and Phases